LunaLuxProjects/LibStd/README.md

 (Designed To Be Used As A Git Module) this makes it easy to to only realy on a clib to port depending projects
 NOTE: This dose not include the depening projects dependances

+## LICENSE

+the license is found in the LICENSE.md